 Alexion Pharmaceuticals (ALXN) Received its Third Buy in a Row

-After Raymond James and William Blair gave Alexion Pharmaceuticals (NASDAQ: ALXN) a Buy rating last month, the company received another Buy, this time from J.P.
-Morgan.
-Analyst Cory Kasimov maintained a Buy rating on Alexion Pharmaceuticals today.
-The company’s shares closed last Monday at $101.85, close to its 52-week low of $94.59.
+After Raymond James and J.P.
+Morgan gave Alexion Pharmaceuticals (NASDAQ: ALXN) a Buy rating last month, the company received another Buy, this time from William Blair.
+Analyst Raju Prasad maintained a Buy rating on Alexion Pharmaceuticals today.
+The company’s shares closed last Monday at $101.97, close to its 52-week low of $94.59.

-According to TipRanks.com, Kasimov is a 4-star analyst with an average return of 6.7% and a 46.3% success rate.
-Kasimov covers the Healthcare sector, focusing on stocks such as Ultragenyx Pharmaceutical, Global Blood Therapeutics, and BioMarin Pharmaceutical.
+According to TipRanks.com, Prasad is a 5-star analyst with an average return of 20.9% and a 60.0% success rate.
+Prasad covers the Healthcare sector, focusing on stocks such as Global Blood Therapeutics, Rocket Pharmaceuticals, and Crispr Therapeutics AG.

 Alexion Pharmaceuticals has an analyst consensus of Strong Buy, with a price target consensus of $148.78, representing a 40.4% upside.
 In a report issued on January 15, Raymond James also maintained a Buy rating on the stock with a $162.00 price target.